John A. Blume

 Blume's career included major contributions to dynamic theory, soil structure interactions, and the inelastic behavior of structures, earning him the title of the “Father of Earthquake Engineering.”
 Blume died at the age of 92 at his Hillsborough, California home on March 1, 2002.

+John A. Blume Earthquake Engineering Center

+John A. Blume provided funding to found the John A. Blume Earthquake Engineering center at Stanford University, which began operations in 1975.